paluka/Multi-Leap/README.md

 Uses WebSocket clients and Leap Motion wrapper classes to allow multiple Leap Motion controllers to be used with a single computer.

-Current version is programmatically coupled to a project that I am using it for.

 ## How To Use
 See:.
 https://www.erikpaluka.com/blog/multiple-leap-controllers/